Home

 Rosasite Vs Cordierite Fracture

 Fracture is an important parameter when you compare Rosasite and Cordierite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Rosasite Vs Cordierite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Rosasite is Splintery.
-Cordierite fracture is Brittle, Conchoidal and Subconchoidal.
+Cordierite fracture is Subconchoidal and Conchoidal.

 Rosasite Vs Cordierite Luster